 Virtual Private Server is a web hosting option for people who require more hosting resources.
 It involves sharing a single web server with multiple users.
 Unlike shared hosting, VPS users have allocated memory, processor power, and hard drive space segments.
 Each user has root access to their parts of the central physical server.

 You can categorize VPS hosting in many ways.
 The most popular category is server maintenance.
-There are three types: managed, unmanaged, and semi-managed VPS hosting.
+There are three types of VPS: managed, unmanaged, and semi-managed VPS hosting.
 You can also group VPS by operating systems.
 Most web hosts offer Linux-based VPS hosting, but a few also provide Windows-based VPS hosting.

 What is a VPS used for?